mversic/rs-odbc/README.md

 </tr>
 </table>

+2. Most of the ODBC handle methods return `SQLRETURN` as per standard, but some will return a tuple `(Result<<succ_handle_type>, <err_handle_type>>, SQLRETURN)`(e.g. SQLDriverConnect).
+Returning handles makes it possible to implement the ODBC state transition FSM inside the Rust's type system

-2. ODBC functions which take pointer and it's length take reference to a slice instead.
+3. ODBC functions which take pointer and it's length take reference to a slice instead.
 Slice references prevent the possibility of the application writer to write/read pass the end of the allocation unit.

 <table>